pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 * `Block Stream Design` - Update the Block by Block design to stream blocks via a WebSocket from a single connectable peer.

 ## Research Items
+TODO(M5): Create issues to track and discuss these work items.

 How the persistence layer design of `pruning` the Merkle Tree affects `StateSync`.